hannifkurniawan/register-project/README.md

 After succesfully sign in, user can exit application and will redirect to index page.

 ## How To Use

+Before installing  need to install these first :
+1. PHP Version 7.1
+2. Apache Version 2.4
+3. MySQL Version 14.14

+Step by step to use this application :

 1. Download Project, place it in your `htdocs` or `/var/www/html`.
 2. Create Database (It is recommended that the name `register_project`).